Consultation on the co-design of MOOCs

 Colleagues met with representatives from the Ministry of Education and Higher Education, academics from AUB, CLS and LAU and partner organisation Multi-Aid Programs.
 The meetings provided valuable insight into the education landscape of Lebanon, and helped to establish relationships with key actors in this space.

 The Future Education team works on supplying the appropriate education and learning opportunities for communities impacted by mass displacement.
 They aim to co-design a series of open online courses with local teachers and NGOs in Lebanon.
-This will take the form of a MOOC (a Massive Open Online Course on the Edraak platform) which is accessible to anyone with online access.
+This will take the form of a MOOC (a Massive Open Online Course on the Edraak and Future Learn platforms) which is accessible to anyone with online access.
 The first two MOOCs they are developing are around community researcher practice and teacher professional development in Lebanon.

 There were three main aims for their week in Lebanon: